 Avoid the Consequences of Refusing a DUI Breath Test

-If you’ve recently been arrested in Florida for drunk driving, and you refused to take a breath test, you need a strong DUI defense.
-Attorney Brian Gabriel has served people accused of DUI and related crimes for more than 30 years in West Palm Beach and surrounding areas.
-Call Attorney Brian Gabriel at the Law Office of Gabriel & Gabriel at (561) 622-5575 for a free consultation or complete a contact form today.
+If you’ve recently been arrested for drunk driving and you refused to take a breath test, you need a strong DUI defense to counter the evidence presented by the police officer.
+Criminal Defense Attorney Brian Gabriel has served people accused of DUI and related crimes for more than 30 years in the Palm Beach County area.
+He will handle your case using all the knowledge and skills developed over the span of his more than 30-year career.